 - Earn 3 BMO Rewards points per $1 spent on dining, entertainment, and travel purchases

 - Earn 2 BMO Rewards points per $1 spent on all other purchases

 - Mastercard Airport Experiences membership provided by LoungeKey, plus 4 annual complimentary passes

 - Comprehensive travel insurance package included

 If you prefer a Mastercard credit card that gives you more flexibility with your points, then consider the BMO World Elite Mastercard which is one of the best travel credit cards in Canada.
 The BMO Rewards points you earn can be applied to any type of travel as long as you book it via the BMO Rewards website or through their full-service travel agency over the phone.
-Don’t forget, the annual fee is waived for the first year, the signup bonus is worth $250, and you get 4 free airport lounge passes so this is a great credit card for churning.
+Don’t forget, the annual fee is waived for the first year, the signup bonus is incredibly valuable, and you get 4 free airport lounge passes.
 The BMO World Elite Mastercard is also one of the best credit cards with travel insurance.